vsrinivas/fuchsia/development/workflows/package_update.md

 If a package is part of the system image (because its package rule sets `deprecated_system_image = "true"`) then it can not be updated with the package update flow.
-It is a goal of the update flow to include updating the system package, but even when this is supported the target will probably need a reboot.
+To update the system package, an [OTA] is required which requires a reboot at present.

 The system package is intended for a few key pieces of code and data that are involved in booting the system.
 There are very few reasons that code should need